inwinstack/owncloud-pack/README.md

 name=owncloud
 branch=release-8.2.1
 archivebranch=archive/8.2.1
-flag=branch
 git_url=https://github.com/inwinstack/owncloud-core.git
 ```
 * `name`: owncloud core directory name.
 * `branch`: core branch name.
 * `archivebranch`: a branch used to pack.
-* `flag`: determine which kind of this branch, brnach or tag.
-* `git_url`: the url where can git clone owncloud core
+* `git_url`: the url where can git clone owncloud core.

 There are not only one app block in settings.ini file.
-There are two samples of app block below.
+There are two samples of apps block below.
 ```
 [activity]
-sourcename=activity
-match=Yes
+name=activity
 branch=v8.2.1
 flag=tag
 git_url=https://github.com/owncloud/activity.git

 [config_history]
-sourcename=owncloud-config_history
-match=No
+name=config_history
 branch=v8.2.1
 flag=tag
 git_url=https://github.com/inwinstack/owncloud-config_history.git
 ```
-* `sourcename`: means app name git clone from git_url.
+* `name`: app name.
-* `match`: means whether the app name git clone from git_url equals to app block name.
-If match equals to Yes, it will not change app name.
-If match equals to No, it will change app name.
 * `branch`: apps branch name.
 * `flag`: determine which kind of this branch, branch or tag.
-* `git_url`: the url where can git clone app
+* `git_url`: the url where can git clone this app.

 # pack.sh File
 This **pack.sh** file will update your owncloud app to the latest according to **settings.ini** file.